learn-co-curriculum/ruby-symbols-code-along/README.md

 }
 ```

 In Example 2 we are using a using a symbol, but this time the colon is after the word which allows us to drop the hash rocket.
+This is known as JSON notation.
 ####Example 2
 ```
 food2 = {